We partner with researchers from around the world to conduct clinical trials studying our investigational therapies.

 The primary endpoint will be the change in score on the Pantothenate Kinase-Associated Neurodegeneration Activities of Daily Living (PKAN-ADL) scale, from baseline through 24 weeks of treatment.
 After completing the 24-week treatment period, all patients will be eligible to receive RE-024 as part of an open-label extension.
 The PKAN-ADL is a novel, PKAN-specific, patient-reported outcome scale measuring motor abilities to function in daily living for patients with PKAN.
 The scale is an adaptation of Part II of the comprehensive and widely-referenced Unified Parkinson's Disease Rating Scale (UPDRS).
 For the purposes of this trial, the UPDRS was adapted to be optimally relevant to PKAN through a systematic revision involving experts, patient advocacy leaders and regulatory interaction.

-The FORT Study is being conducted under a Special Protocol Assessment (SPA) agreement, which indicates concurrence by the U.S. Food and Drug Administration (FDA) that the design of the pivotal trial can adequately support a New Drug Application (NDA) seeking U.S. approval of RE-024 for the treatment of PKAN.
+The FORT Study is being conducted under a Special Protocol Assessment (SPA) agreement with the U.S. Food and Drug Administration (FDA).
+As part of this process, Retrophin and the Agency have agreed that the design of this pivotal trial is will be adequate to support a New Drug Application (NDA) if the data from the trial are positive.
 Fosmetpantotenate was also granted fast track status in the U.S., which is designed to facilitate the development and expedite the regulatory review of medicines intended to treat serious conditions with unmet medical needs, in order to reach patients earlier.

 - Gregory, et al. GeneReviews.
 2002.